learlab/itell/apps/demo/content/textbook/17-putting-ethics-into-practice.md

     correct: true
   - answer: "d.\tCriminal prosecution"
     correct: false
-- !Structured
-  question: "12.\tAfter completing a research study participants will typically receive an explanation of the purpose of the study, with resources to seek help or contact the researchers if necessary.
+- question: "12.\tAfter completing a research study participants will typically receive an explanation of the purpose of the study, with resources to seek help or contact the researchers if necessary.
 What is the name for this part of the ethical process?"
   answers:
   - answer: "a.\tInformed consent"
     correct: false